enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/threejs-reference-rendertarget.md

 `WebGLRenderTarget(width, height, options)`;

-- width
+- width: number of horizontal pixels, default 1
-- height
+- height: number of vertical pixels, default 1
-- options:
+- options
   - ...

 ## use on material